DataDog/dd-sdk-reactnative/docs/advanced_configuration.md

 ## Testing with Jest

-Testing apps using `'@datadog/mobile-react-native'` may require some extra steps since Native Modules are non existent in testing environments.
+Testing apps using `'@datadog/mobile-react-native'` might require completing extra steps, since Native Modules do not exist in testing environments.

-We provide mocks for the `'@datadog/mobile-react-native'` package.
-To use them with [Jest][jest], add the following in your Jest setup file:
+Datadog provides mocks for the `'@datadog/mobile-react-native'` package.
+To use them with [Jest][4], add the following in your Jest setup file:

 ```javascript
 jest.mock('@datadog/mobile-react-native', () => {